LuisEUM/InstagramScraper/README.md

 <br/>

-- `GET` **http://localhost:4000/api/v1/target/?followersWithFollowers.username=example4:** You could try to find any match inside you list of targets following the query params.
+- `GET` **http://localhost:4000/api/v1/target/?followersWithFollowers.username=example4:** You could try to find any match inside you list of targets with the `query params`.

 ```
 [